 What do the pipeline companies do in the event a leak was to occur

 In order to prepare for the event of a leak, pipeline companies regularly communicate, plan and train with local emergency personnel such as fire and police departments.
-Some pipeline companies are also implement local safety awareness programs in order to educate excavators and emergency responders of the potential hazards of underground utilities.
+Some pipeline companies also implement local safety awareness programs in order to educate excavators and emergency responders of the potential hazards of underground utilities.
 Upon the notification of an incident or leak, either by the pipeline company’s internal control center or by phone, the pipeline operator will immediately dispatch trained personnel to assist public safety officials in their response to the emergency.
 Pipeline operators and emergency responders are trained to protect life, property and their facilities in the case of an emergency.
 Pipeline operators will also take steps to minimize the amount of product that leaks out and to isolate the pipeline emergency.

 What to do in case of damaging or disturbing a pipeline

 If you cause or witness even minor damage to a pipeline or its protective coating during the course of an excavation or digging project, please immediately notify the pipeline company.
 The PIPES Act requires excavators to call 911 if excavation damage causes a pipeline leak.
 Even a small disturbance to a pipeline’s integrity may cause a future leak due to subsequent corrosion.
 A gouge, scrape, dent or crease is cause enough for the company to inspect the damage and make any repairs necessary to the pipeline or any other related facility.
-Some states have laws that require any damage to pipelines be reported to the pipeline company and / or the appropriate One Call Center.
+Some states have laws that require any damage to pipelines be reported to the pipeline company and/or the appropriate One Call Center.
 Excavators must notify the pipeline company through the One Call Center immediately but not later than two hours following the damage incident.

 Damage to Underground Facility

 Report to Operator.
-An excavator shall, as soon as practical, notify the operator when any damage occurs to an underground facility as a result of an excavation.
+An excavator shall, as soon as it's practical, notify the operator when any damage occurs to an underground facility as a result of an excavation.
 The notice shall include the type of facility damaged and the extent of the damage.
 If damage occurs, an excavator shall refrain from backfilling in the immediate area of the underground facilities until the damage has been investigated by the operator, unless the operator authorizes otherwise.
 If the damage results in an emergency, the excavator shall take all reasonable actions to alleviate the emergency including, but not limited to, the evacuation of the affected area.
 The excavator shall leave all equipment situated where the equipment was at the time the emergency was created and immediately contact the operator and appropriate authorities and necessary emergency response agencies.

 How would you know where a pipeline is?

 Pipeline markers are important for the safety of the general public and provide emergency responders with critical information.
 Most pipelines are underground, where they are more protected from the elements and minimize interference with surface uses.
 Even so, pipeline rights-of-way are clearly identified by pipeline markers along pipeline routes that identify the approximate – NOT EXACT – location of the pipeline.
-Every pipeline marker contains information identifying the company that operates the pipeline, the product transported, and a phone number that should be called in the event of an emergency.
-Markers do not indicated pipeline burial depth, which will vary.
+Every pipeline marker contains information identifying the company that operates the pipeline, the product transported and a phone number that should be called in the event of an emergency.
+Markers do not indicate pipeline burial depth, which will vary.
 Markers are typically seen where a pipeline intersects a street, highway or railway.
 For any person to willfully deface, damage, remove or destroy any pipeline marker is a federal crime.

 - Pipeline Marker – This marker is the most commonly seen.
 It contains operator information, type of product and an emergency contact number.